I wrote a book called Writing for Designers.

-Designers (especially UXers and front-end web developers) who believe that words and writing are important, but haven’t yet found the book that makes writing click for them.
-Their eyes glaze over when an author goes on about passive voice and Oxford commas and dangling modifiers and other stuff that bored them back in high school.
+I wrote this book for designers who know that words and writing are important, but haven’t found the book that makes writing “click”.
+Their eyes glaze over when people talk about passive voice and Oxford commas and dangling modifiers and other boring stuff.
 They’re used to learning things on their own and just need a good foundation to go from to get better with writing.
 If that sounds like you, or someone on your team, you’ve found the right book.